 ADC officers participated in the filming of a training video to be produced by Savant Learning Systems of Martin, Tenn.
 The filming took place in the old Diagnostic Unit in Pine Bluff.

-The 2013 ADC Ball and Chain Challenge golf tournament swung into action in May.
-The ninth annual event, sponsored by the employee Associations of ADC and Arkansas Association of Correctional Employees Trust, was held at the Harbor Oaks Golf Course in Pine Bluff.
+The 2013 ADC Ball and Chain Challenge golf tournament, sponsored by the employee Associations of ADC and Arkansas Association of Correctional Employees Trust, was held at the Harbor Oaks Golf Course in Pine Bluff.
 Kevin Murphy, executive director of AACET, said the event raised more than $50,000 net.

 ADC employees and Arkansas State Troopers successfully carried the torch on May 23, 2013, from Saracen Landing in Pine Bluff to the Pulaski County line in the 2013 Jefferson County Law Enforcement Torch Run for Arkansas Special Olympics.